Do you enjoy a morning cup of coffee to get your day started? The perfect boost to get your day going!

 We will be sharing more in-depth recipes in the future.
 So, stay tuned to our blog!

-You are not just restricted to drinking matcha in its original form by simply mixing the powder with hot water.
-You can get creative with lattes and smoothies to enjoy the benefits of matcha with a sweetened taste.
+- You can get creative with lattes and smoothies to enjoy the benefits of matcha with a sweetened taste.